John Belushi: Tributes, legacy, and popular culture

-Belushi has been portrayed by actors Eric Siegel in Gilda Radner: It's Always Something, Tyler Labine in Behind the Camera: The Unauthorized Story of Mork & Mindy (which also features his friendship with Robin Williams), Michael Chiklis in Wired, and John Gemberling in A Futile and Stupid Gesture.
+Belushi was portrayed in biographical films by actors Tyler Labine, Michael Chiklis and John Gemberling.
 Chris Farley, who was heavily influenced by Belushi, died in 1997 at age 33 due to a drug overdose, which has fueled many comparisons between Belushi and Farley.

 In 2004, Belushi was posthumously inducted into the Hollywood Walk of Fame with a motion pictures star located at 6355 Hollywood Boulevard.
 In 2006, Biography Channel aired an episode of Final 24, a documentary following Belushi during the last 24 hours leading to his death.
-Four years later, Biography aired a full biography documentation of Belushi's life.
-In 2015, Belushi was ranked by Rolling Stone as the greatest SNL cast member of all time.
+Four years later, Biography aired a full documentary of Belushi's life.
+In 2015, Belushi was ranked by Rolling Stone as the greatest Saturday Night Live cast member of all time.

-Belushi's widow later remarried and is now Judith Jacklin Belushi Pisano.
-Co-biographer Tanner Colby and she produced Belushi: A Biography, a collection of first-person interviews and photographs of Belushi's life that was published in 2005.
+Belushi's widow later remarried and became Judith Jacklin Belushi Pisano.
+However, she and her second husband, Victor Pisano, divorced in 2010.

-According to SNL castmate Jane Curtin, who appeared on The Oprah Winfrey Show in 2011, Belushi was a misogynist who would deliberately sabotage the work of female writers and comics while working on the show: "So you'd go to a table read, and if a woman writer had written a piece for John, he would not read it in his full voice.
+Saturday Night Live castmate Jane Curtin, who appeared on The Oprah Winfrey Show in 2011, stated that Belushi was a misogynist who would deliberately sabotage the work of female writers and comics while working on the show: "So you'd go to a table read, and if a woman writer had written a piece for John, he would not read it in his full voice.
 He felt as though it was his duty to sabotage pieces written by women."
-SNL writer Anne Beatts suggested that because she was writing a book with his wife at the time, Belushi was frustrated with them spending more time on the book than with him.
+Saturday Night Live writer Anne Beatts suggested that because she was writing a book with his wife at the time, Belushi was frustrated with them spending more time on the book than with him.
 He complained to Michaels about Beatts and Rosie Shuster.
-Judith claims that Belushi was a "Women's Libber" and did not hate women.
+Judith said that Belushi was a "Women's Libber" and did not hate women.

+Judith, who worked to keep Belushi's legacy alive and who was credited for her role in assisting Belushi and Dan Aykroyd with The Blues Brothers, died in July 2024.

+Angus Stone, also known as Dope Lemon, released a song called "John Belushi" in his honor.